TuringLang/JuliaBUGS.jl/README.md

 ad_model = ADgradient(:ReverseDiff, model; compile=Val(true))
 ```
-here `ad_model` will also implement all the interface of `LogDensityProblems.jl`.
+Here `ad_model` will also implement all the interfaces of `LogDensityProblems.jl`.
-`LogDensityProblemsAD.jl` will automatically add interface function `logdensity_and_gradient` to the model, which will return the log density and gradient of the model.
+`LogDensityProblemsAD.jl` will automatically add the interface function `logdensity_and_gradient` to the model, which will return the log density and gradient of the model.
 And `ad_model` can be used in the same way as `model` in the example below.